SoftwareAG/c8y-docs/content/device-management-application/viewing-all-devices-bundle/to-replace-a-device.md

 Before proceeding with the actual replacement, you must confirm this action.
 Click **Replace** in the **Replace device** dialog.

 {{< c8y-admon-important >}}
-The replacement process will remove the selected replacement device from the {{< product-c8y-iot >}} database including all its generated data.
+The replacement process removes the replacement device from the {{< product-c8y-iot >}} database including all the data generated for it so far.
 {{< /c8y-admon-important >}}

 The **Replace** step displays the progress of the replacement process and the result of every step executed.